 Anatomy and Function of the Cervical Spine and Head Joints

-The human spine consists of 22-24 vertebrae, which are organized in five sections: cervical, thoracic, and lumbar spine, sacrum, and coccyx.
-In the sagittal section, four curvatures can be seen, which form a double-sigmoid shape.
-Curvatures to the dorsal direction are referred to as kyphosis, curvatures to the ventral direction as lordosis.
+The human spine consists of 22–24 vertebrae, which are organized in 5 sections: cervical, thoracic, lumbar, sacral, and coccygeal.
+In the sagittal section, 4 curvatures can be seen, which form a double-sigmoid shape.
+Curvatures in the dorsal direction are referred to as kyphosis, curvatures in the ventral direction as lordosis.

 Generally, each vertebra consists of a vertebral body, a vertebral arch, and the processes of the vertebral arch.
 Their function is to distribute the weight of the upper body parts to the pelvic ring.
-Corresponding with increasing weight, the vertebrae become larger from cranial to caudal.
+With increasing weight, the vertebrae become larger from cranial to caudal.

-In mammals, the cervical spine consists of seven vertebrae – yes, even in a giraffe!
-Morphologically, the first two vertebrae of the cervical spine (atlas and axis) and the last four to five vertebrae of the coccyx differ from the rest of the vertebrae.
-The transverse foramen, specific to the cervical vertebra, (also known as foramen transversarium) is an opening on each of the transverse processes which gives passage to the vertebral artery and vein and a sympathetic nerve plexus.
+In mammals, the cervical spine consists of 7 vertebrae (yes, even in a giraffe!).
+Morphologically, the first 2 vertebrae of the cervical spine (atlas and axis) and the last 4–5 vertebrae of the coccyx differ from the rest of the vertebrae.
+The transverse foramen, specific to the cervical vertebra, is an opening on each of the transverse processes which gives passage to the vertebral artery and vein and a sympathetic nerve plexus.
 It only exists in the cervical spine.

-With the occipital bone, there are six joints (two at the upper head joint, four at the lower head joint).
-They form a functional unit, which allows great degrees of motion of the head in all three spatial dimensions.
+With the occipital bone, there are 6 joints (2 at the upper head joint, 4 at the lower head joint).
+They form a functional unit, which allows great degrees of motion of the head in all 3 spatial dimensions.

-Next to the foramen magnum, the occipital bone has two convex, downward facing joint surfaces.
+Next, to the foramen magnum, the occipital bone has 2 convex, downward-facing joint surfaces.

-The first cervical vertebra (atlas, C1) does not have a spinous process and no vertebral body.
-Unique to the second cervical vertebra (axis, C2) is the odontoid process (dens axis) on the vertebral body, which has two articular surfaces (posterior and anterior articular surface).
-Structurally, its morphology is the same as all vertebrae.
-The seventh cervical vertebra has the longest and easily palpable spinous process and is thus referred to as vertebra prominens.
+The first cervical vertebra (atlas, C1) has no spinous process or vertebral body.
+Unique to the second cervical vertebra (axis, C2) is the odontoid process (dens axis) on the vertebral body, which has 2 articular surfaces (posterior and anterior articular surface).
+Structurally, its morphology is the same as that of the other vertebrae.
+The 7th cervical vertebra has the longest and easily palpable spinous process and is thus referred to as vertebra prominens.

-In the occipital area there are two true joints, the atlanto-occipital joint and the atlanto-axial joint.
-Intervertebral Discs are absent between the three parts of the joints (axis, atlas, and occiput).
+In the occipital area, there are 2 true joints, the atlantooccipital and atlantoaxial joints.
+Intervertebral discs are absent between the 3 parts of the joints (axis, atlas, and occiput).

-The two condyles of the occiput articulate with the superior articular surface of the atlas in the atlanto-occipital joint.
+The 2 condyles of the occiput articulate with the superior articular surface of the atlas in the atlantooccipital joint.

-The atlas is connected to the occipital bone at two positions.
-The atlanto-occipital joint allows ventral and dorsal (30° altogether) nodding motions and tilting of the head to the side (10-15°).
-This joint has two degrees of motion: Thus, the head can “say yes” and is called ellipsoid- or “yes-joint”.
+The atlas is connected to the occipital bone at 2 positions.
+The atlantooccipital joint allows ventral and dorsal (30° altogether) nodding motions and tilting of the head to the side (10–15°).
+This joint has 2 degrees of motion, so the head can ‘say yes’ and is called an ellipsoid- or ‘yes-joint’.

-The atlanto-axial joint consists of four individual joints.
+The atlantoaxial joint consists of 4 individual joints.
 Together, they are referred to as a pivot joint and allow rotation of the atlas around the longitudinal axis of the dens axis (45°).
-This bi-joint consists of the median atlanto-axial joint and the lateral atlanto-axial joint.
+This bi-joint consists of the median atlantoaxial joint and the lateral atlantoaxial joint.
 The rotation of the atlas around the process of the axis makes the person ‘say no’ (‘no-joint’).

 Due to the absent intervertebral discs, the mobility of the head joints is most extensive.
-However, this also makes them less stable than the following sections of the spine.
-The proximity to vital nervous and capillary structures (e.g. medulla oblongata) thus requires a firm protection with ligaments.
-You should know the following head joint ligaments:
+However, this also makes them less stable than the other sections of the spine.
+The proximity to vital nervous and capillary structures (e.g., medulla oblongata) thus requires firm protection with ligaments.
+You should know the following head-joint ligaments:

 |tectorial membrane||posterior surface of the body of the axis||clivus of the occipital bone||inhibition, ventral flexion|